canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 GO
 ```

 First, we created a `@StringToExecute` variable with the first part of the SELECT.
-We added `1 = 1` on the WHERE to easily add conditions prefixed in the next steps.
+We added `1 = 1` on the WHERE to easily add conditions in the next steps.

+Instead of, `1 = 1` we can also use a common or required condition for all other set of parameters.

 Then, notice the two IF statements.
 We added the conditions to the WHERE clause depending on the parameter passed.